 I share this story with you to for you to model or to remind you to choose yourself FIRST especially when it is hard and everything in your life feels like you should concede.
 Worrying about rocking the boat or making another person comfortable BEFORE you have secured a soft place for you to land is a violation.

 A violation of the worst kind, because on the surface being the good girl is what you are trained to do and be.
-Being nice, apologizing when another steps on your toes, bend over backwards and say yes when you don’t want to doesn’t get you the results that you want.
+Being nice, apologizing when another steps on your toes, bend over backward and say yes when you don’t want to doesn’t get you the results that you want.

-Can you speak your truth withOUT worrying or taking CARE of someONE else’s feelings?
 Of course, this is withIN reason and in situations where there isn’t any perceived danger.
 Here is the thing, a lot of ‘danger’ is the fear of not being liked, loved or accepted.

 What if, just for today, you decided that you are worthy.
 AND that perhaps if you are not free to say, you can allow your action to speak for you.
 What would that be for you?
 How would that empower you to see to it that your dreams and desires come to pass?